RaidAndFade/HacktoberChallenges2018/README.md

 ## Final note

-Remember to check that your codes work by executing it in your language's compiler!
+Remember to check that your codes work by testing it beforehand!
+The template provided is VERY strict, you must follow the exact template in order to be merged.